CodecatsSociety/coding-work/README.md

 Solutions: [Link](https://www.pepcoding.com/resources/online-java-foundation/linked-lists)

-[Some Questions have been covered by Abdul Bari Also]
+[Some Questions have been covered by Abdul Bari Sir Also]

 Note: Skip Questions-
 -  Linked List To Stack Adapter